LANDIS-II-Foundation/Core-Model-v6/README_CoreModel6.2.1.txt

 	c.
 In the Solution Explorer tab, highlight " Solution "LANDIS-II" " and select the Properties icon (the wrench)
 	c1.
 Under Solution "LANDIS-II" Property Pages, select Configuration Properties ==> Configuration c2.
-Unselect Ecoregions_Tests and Species_Tests (ie, do not build these .csproj files)
+Unselect Ecoregions_Tests and Species_Tests (ie, do not build these .csproj files); hit "Apply" and then "OK"

 	d.
 Build the LANDIS-II.sln in Release mode (ie, NOT Debug mode) d1.
 Expected VS output: